Unclaimed Royalty Payments: How to Find Yours

 - Title issues kept payments in suspense until the holding period expired

-Once the holding period passes (typically three to five years of inactivity, depending on the state), the operator is required to turn the funds over to the state.
+Once the dormancy period passes, the operator is required to turn the funds over to the state.
+Dormancy periods vary by state: 3 years in Texas, 5 years in Oklahoma, and anywhere from 1 to 10 years in other states.
 The state holds them indefinitely until the rightful owner or heir claims them.

 Where to Search

-Here are the most common starting points for oil and gas states:
+Here are the direct links for major oil and gas states:

 - Kansas: kansascash.ks.gov